poudre-aux-yeux/rapiquette/README.md

 You need to have [Docker](https://docs.docker.com/install/) (> 17.05) installed
 and running to use Docker Compose with this repository.

-You also need to have a [Go](https://golang.org/doc/install) installation.
+You also need to have a [Go](https://golang.org/doc/install) installation if you want to build the repository.

 The repository needs to be located at `$GOPATH/src/github.com/poudre-aux-yeux/rapiquette` or else it won't compile.